roccofab/Amazon_Books_Data_Analysis/README.md

 3. **kmeans_reccomender:** This content-based model suggests books similar to a given one (identified by its ASIN), based on final price and reviews count, by using the K-Means clustering algorithm within the same category combined with dimensionality reduction via UMAP.
 The k-means algorithm divides a dataset into k clusters by minimizing the intra-cluster distance.

-## 🌐Web Application:
+## 🌐 Web Application & API Documentation
-### This application https://reccomender.onrender.com provides a basic frontend for getting recommendations.
-The Flask backend exposes a REST API that:
+### This project includes a production-ready web application, deployed at https://reccomender.onrender.com, which provides a user-friendly interface for book recommendations.
+The backend is powered by Flask and exposes a RESTful API for programmatic access to the recommendation engine.
-- **Accept Requests:** the endpoint/reccomend receives the asin code as input.

-- **Applies the recommendation model based on the KMeans clustering algorithm.**
+#### Application Overview:

+The frontend allows users to input an Amazon ASIN code and receive personalized book recommendations.
-- **Cast the normalized prices to the original prices and returns a JSON object with the list of recommended books.**
+The backend processes requests, applies the KMeans-based recommendation model, and returns a list of similar books with relevant details.

-- **Returns an html list containing the books reccomandations details and the links that fetches to the Amazon address.**
+Recommendations are computed using normalized features such as price, reviews count, and category, ensuring relevant and different suggestions.
+The book features are converted back to their original format before being returned to the frontend.

+#### API Endpoint:

+The Flask backend exposes a RESTful API endpoint (/recommend) that accepts an ASIN as input and returns a list of recommended books based on KMeans-Clustering algorithm.
+Endpoint: /recommend

+Method: GET

+Query Parameter: asin code(string)

 ## 📊Dashboard